dorlugasigal/azdo-branch-name-generator-extension/readme.md

 ## Overview

 This is a simple extension that allows you to generate a branch name based on an Azure DevOps Board item.
+Tech stack:
+- React 18
+- WebPack 5

 ## Local Installation